The Community Kite Project for Gaza

 large-scale art project supporting Palestine

-Join Among the Rubble’s Campaign to evacuate a family from Gaza while the border is open.
+We continue to work with Among the Rubble Collective to help them raise funds for families in Gaza.
+Among the Rubble is currently trying to evacuate a family of 12 while the border crossing is open.
 We are at 70% of the goal.
 Help us reach 100%!
-DONATE TODAY
+DONATE TODAY.

 Among The Rubble Collective - Gaza City Evacuation Campaign